The First Thanksgiving: A Temporary Cease Fire

 Four hundred years later, Thanksgiving might still be considered a “temporary ceasefire.”
 It’s a pause during which families members accept each other—warts and all—for an entire day.

-. . . a time to puddle gravy atop mashed potatoes—a dish that invariably runs out before the Brussel sprouts do;
+Thanksgiving is a time to puddle gravy atop mashed potatoes—a dish that invariably runs out before the Brussels sprouts do;

 . . . a time for Avon-perfumed grandmothers to embrace tattooed, nose-pierced teenagers;

-. . . a day to embrace our diversity and accept our gluten-free brethren, lime-jello-toting aunt, and those who arrive with a Bush-Cheney sticker still attached to their bumper;
+. . . a day to embrace our diversity and accept our gluten-free brethren, lime-jello-toting aunt, and those who arrive with a MAGA sticker attached to their bumper;

 . . . a day for youngsters to learn the sacred family traditions from the storytellers, including what does—and does not—go into the turkey dressing;

 . . . a time to share your family with those separated from their own, for whatever reason;